krakjoe/profiler/README.md

 proto void profiler_disable();

 Will stop recording information, does not destroy any previously recorded information.
+A call to profiler_disable while the profiler is not enabled will result in an E_WARNING being raised.